MannLabs/alphapept/README.md

 | Isobaric labels 	| None           	|
 | Platform        	| Windows        	|

-Linux and MacOs should in principle work but are not heavily tested and might require additional work to setup (see detailed instructions below).
-To read Thermo files we use Mono, which can be used on Mac and Linux.
-For Bruker files we can use Linux but not MacOs.
+Linux and macOS should, in principle, work but are not heavily tested and might require additional work to set up (see detailed instructions below).
+To read Thermo files, we use Mono, which can be used on Mac and Linux.
+For Bruker files, we can use Linux but not macOS.

-## Installation Instructions
+## Python Installation Instructions

-### Python
+### Requirements

 We highly recommend the [Anaconda](https://www.anaconda.com) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) Python distribution, which comes with a powerful package manager.
 See below for additional instructions for Linux and Mac as they require additional installation of Mono to use the RawFileReader.

+AlphaPept can be used as an application as a whole or as a Python Package where individual modules are called.
+Depending on the use case, AlphaPept will need different requirements, and you might not want to install all of them.

+Currently, we have the default `requirements.txt`, additional requirements to run the GUI `gui` and packages used for developing `develop`.

+Therefore, you can install AlphaPept in multiple ways:

+- The default `alphapept`
+- With GUI-packages `alphapept[gui]`
+- With pacakges for development `alphapept[develop]` (`alphapept[develop,gui]` respectively

+The requirements typically contain pinned versions and will be automatically upgraded and tested with `dependabot`.
+This `stable` version allows having a reproducible workflow.
+However, in order to avoid conflicts with package versions that are too strict, the requirements are not pinned when being installed.
+To use the strict version use the `-stable`-flag, e.g. `alphapept[gui-stable]`.

+For end-users that want to set up a processing environment in Python, the `alphapept[gui-stable]` is 'batteries-included'-version that you want to use.

+### Python

 It is strongly recommended to install AlphaPept in its own environment.
 1. Open the console and create a new conda environment: `conda create --name alphapept python=3.8`
 2. Activate the environment: `conda activate alphapept`
-3. Redirect to the folder of choice and clone the repository: `git clone https://github.com/MannLabs/alphapept.git`
-4. Navigate to the alphapept folder with `cd alphapept` and install the package with `pip install .` (default users) or with `pip install -e .` to enable developers mode.
-5. To ensure compatibility, install strict requirements with `pip install -r requirements.txt`.
+3. Install AlphaPept via pip: `pip install "alphapept[gui-stable]"`.
+If you want to use AlphaPept as a package without the GUI dependencies and without strict version dependencies, use `pip install alphapept`.

-If AlphaPept is installed correctly, you should be able to import Alphapept as a package within the environment; see below.
+If AlphaPept is installed correctly, you should be able to import AlphaPept as a package within the environment; see below.

-#### GPU Support
-To enable usage of a GPU, additional packages need to be installed.
-The following instructions are targeted at a more experienced audience.

-1. Make sure to have a working [CUDA toolkit](https://developer.nvidia.com/cuda-toolkit) installation that is compatible with cupy.
-To check type `nvcc --version` in your terminal.
-2. Install [cupy](https://cupy.dev).
-Make sure to install the cupy version matching your CUDA toolkit (e.g. `pip install cupy-cuda110` for CUDA toolkit 11.0.

-#### Notes
-* If you would like to use alphapept in your jupyter notebook environment, additionally install nb_conda: `conda install nb_conda`, which also installs the jupyter notebook extensions.
-They can be called from a running jupyter instance like so: `http://localhost:8888/nbextensions`.
-* For navigating the notebooks, the exension `collapsible headings` and `toc2` are very beneficial.
-* For developing with the notebooks, see the `nbev` section below.

 #### Linux
 1. Install the build-essentials: `sudo apt-get install build-essential`.
 2. Install Mono from mono-project website [Mono Linux](https://www.mono-project.com/download/stable/#download-lin).
 NOTE, the installed mono version should be at least 6.10, which requires you to add the ppa to your trusted sources!
-3. Navigate to the alphapept folder and install the package with `pip install .` (default users) or with `pip install -e .` to enable developers mode.
+3. Install AlphaPept via pip: `pip install "alphapept[gui-stable]"`.
+If you want to use AlphaPept as a package withouth the GUI dependencies and strict version dependencies use `pip install alphapept`.
 4. Install libgomp.1 with `sudo apt-get install libgomp1`.
 5. Copy-paste the Bruker library for feature finding to your /usr/lib folder with `sudo cp alphapept/ext/bruker/FF/linux64/alphapeptlibtbb.so.2 /usr/lib/libtbb.so.2`.

 #### Mac
 1. Install [brew](https://brew.sh) and pkg-config: `brew install pkg-config`
 2. Intall Mono from mono-project website [Mono Mac](https://www.mono-project.com/download/stable/)
 3. Register the Mono-Path to your system: